thisispalash/tampopo/README.md

 ## Contributing Guidelines
 > read: participating with the network

 The beautiful thing about open-source, is that you can *copypasta*.
-Moreover, code is a language; one to express ideas in (shamelessly stolen from [Lex Clips](https://www.youtube.com/c/LexClips)), and as such these are my ideas, hence there is no contributing, per se, permitted.
-Having said that, since the entire repository is under a [copyleft license](), you are free to fork it or even just copy individual lines from any file (*note:* the license mentions stating source of code, but also emphasises no liability, thereby making a sort of honour system possible; so, will you be honourable?).
+Moreover, code is a language; one to express ideas in (shamelessly stolen from [Lex Clips](https://www.youtube.com/c/LexClips "Lex Fridman YT")), and as such these are my ideas, hence there is no contributing, per se, permitted.
+Having said that, since the entire repository is under a [copyleft license](LICENSE), you are free to fork it or even just copy individual lines from any file (*note:* the license mentions stating source of code, but also emphasises no liability, thereby making a sort of honour system possible; so, will you be honourable?).

-Also, the most ideal, and indeed quickest for it is designed as so, way to *contribute* to the network, is to *participate* in it - either by [emptying your cup]() or by [filling it]().
+Also, the most ideal, and indeed quickest for it is designed as so, way to *contribute* to the network, is to *participate* in it - either by [emptying your mug](https://emptyyourmug.com/) or by [filling it](https://pullmythread.com/).
 Either link helps mine `tP` tokens, which are made real by purchases of stories as memorablia of the time shared together (across space) [as an NFT [read: ERC-1155 multitoken]].
 Of course, you may read stories for free without paying anything, but then I would be obliged to refer you to the honour code mentioned above.

 In summary, you create a persona on either website (`emptyyourmug.com` || `pullmythread.com`) to share your stories or consume others' stories (respectively).
-Either of those activities mines fresh `tP` network tokens, which are made real* and consumable using some [web3 magic]().
+Either of those activities mines fresh `tP` network tokens, which are made real* and consumable using some [web3 magic](docs).
 The idea behind the network is effectively an idea, that of existential dread - for aren't we all just stories at the end of it all?
 If so, why not become immortal together and scream out our [colourful] stories into the abyss*?
 This network is that abyss, with some effort to make sense of the chaos as well, of course.

 ### Branch Information

-This repository is split into four branches - [`takeoff`](), [`land`](), [`runway`](), and [`hangar`]();
+This repository is split into four branches - [`hangar`](https://github.com/thisispalash/tampopo/tree/hangar "switch branch"), [`taxi`](https://github.com/thisispalash/tampopo/tree/taxi "switch branch"), [`runway`](https://github.com/thisispalash/tampopo/tree/runway "switch branch"), and [`takeoff`](https://github.com/thisispalash/tampopo/tree/takeoff "switch branch");

 - `takeoff` This branch is akin to the `release` branch, ie, where users or visitors stumble upon
 - `runway` This is akin to the `staging` branch, ie, where public users are invited to test new features